edriso/jobs-api/README.md

   - If correct, generate token
   - Send response with token
 - Handling Validation Errors / Duplicate (Email) / Cast Error
-- Using Security Packages
+- Using Cors and Some Security Packages
+  - cors
   - helmet
-  - cors
   - xss-clean
   - express-rate-limit
 - APImatic / Swagger UI for the docs